Carlos Santana Player Props: Brewers vs. Rockies

-On Monday, Carlos Santana (.233 on-base percentage in past 10 games, 80 points below season-long percentage) and the Milwaukee Brewers play the Colorado Rockies, whose starting pitcher will be Peter Lambert.
-First pitch is at 8:10 PM ET.
+The Milwaukee Brewers, including Carlos Santana (.167 batting average in his past 10 games), take on starter Kyle Freeland and the Colorado Rockies at American Family Field, Tuesday at 8:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Pirates.
+He had a hitless showing in his previous game (0-for-5) against the Rockies.

 Carlos Santana Game Info & Props vs. the Rockies